Fear of Gagging – Phagophobia

 - Panic attacks

-The good news is that the vast majority of people who suffer with a Fear of Gagging will find that a course of Psychological Therapy will help enormously by helping to change the fundamental thinking contributing to the problem in the first place!
+The good news is that the majority of people who suffer with a fear of Gagging will find a course of psychotherapy highly beneficial.

 Click Self-Help CBT to find out more.